Fact check: Trump accuses states of covering up voter fraud

 “Voting is a fundamental right, and extreme photo ID requirements do not make our elections more secure.
 They just put barriers in front of the ballot box for eligible Americans,” said Myrna Pérez, an elections and voting rights expert at the Brennan Center for Justice.
 “These very strict photo ID laws only combat one specific kind of voter fraud that is vanishingly rare.”

-When Missouri’s Secretary of State championed a voter ID law last summer, he held up a 2010 incident of fraud that had potentially swung an incredibly close election.
+When Missouri’s secretary of state, Jay Ashcroft, a Republican, championed a voter ID law last summer, he held up a 2010 incident of fraud that had potentially swung an incredibly close election.
 But he failed to mention that the new law he was championing wouldn't have stopped it.